rosy-j/Quiz-Game/README.md

 ## Phase 4: Task 3

 - I would try to reduce coupling by removing the association between PlayQuizGUI and Quiz since PlayQuizGUI already has an association with QuizEditorGUI, and QuizEditorGUI has an association with Quiz.
+Since PlayQuizGUI has an association with QuizEditorGUI, it would be able to get the information it needed through QuizEditorGUI if I were to introduce a getter.
-- Although it isn't apparent on the UML diagram, I would also split the QuizApp into two classes to increase cohesion because right now it has two responsibilities: making the quiz, and playing through the quiz.
+- Although it isn't apparent on the UML diagram, I would also split the QuizApp into two classes to increase cohesion because right now it has two responsibilities: making/editing the quiz, and playing through the quiz.
+If I were to refactor it, I would split it similarly to how the two GUIs are split up.
+One class would be for making/editing the quiz, while a second class would actually play through the quiz game.